atul1503/Knowledge/C.md

 ## Noteworthy
-* Use `.` with structure only when you have the actual instance of a struct.
+* Use `.` with structs or unions only when you have the actual instance of a struct or union.
 If you have pointer to the struct then use `->` because `pointer_name.val` will try to access `val` member of `pointer_name` but we want to access `val` of the instance of the structure not the pointer.
 * `*ptrName` deferences the pointer.
 This means that we get the actual object which the `ptrName` is pointing to.
 * `(*ptrName).val` is same as `ptrName->val` as we first dereferencing the pointer to get the actual object and then accessing the `val` member of the object.